nightwatchjs/nightwatch-docs/guide/mobile-app-testing/assertions.md

 ### Overview

 The goal of any automated test is to write assertions and ensure that the logic is working.
-In Nightwatch there are 2 ways in which assertions can be done
+In Nightwatch there are 2 ways in which assertions can be done:
 - app.assert.command(params)
 - expects

 ### Assertions

-All assertions are organised under the `.assert` namespace
+All assertions are organised under the `.assert` namespace.

 ### Text Related